wqiiqw/hci_uart_iso_timesync/README.md

 # nRF5340 Bluetooth Controller with Support for LE ISO Timesync

 This fork of the Zephyr HCI UART example adds a custom HCI Command to allow for timesync between the Bluetooth Host and the Bluetooth Controller.
-When the HCI LE Read ISO Clock command is received, the Controller toggles a GPIO and returns its current Bluetooth LE ISO Clock in the Command Complete Event.
+When the HCI LE Read ISO Clock command is received, the Controller raise a GPIO for a few microseconds and returns its current Bluetooth LE ISO Clock in the Command Complete Event.

+We raise the GPIO instead of just toggling as e.g. STM32F4xx only supports timer capture on a specific edge.

 It has been tested on the nRF5340 Audio DK, but it should work with any nRF5340 dev kit.